 The Associate Provost may need to approve your application addressing any program requirements or limitations concerning additional applications from other members of the faculty of Haverford College.
 Approval is required for grants that are awarded to the institution, or that require the institution to administer the funds.

 In addition, please notify the Associate Director of Foundation, Corporate and Government Relations if your proposal must be submitted to a government agency or if you will otherwise need assistance with the mechanics of the process.
 Unfortunately, the submission process can be difficult and ample time (anywhere from 2 months to 2 weeks of advance notice) may be needed to identify and to fix submission errors.

 Before your application can be submitted, the Office of the Provost will need you to show that the Grant and Financial Accountant has approved your budget.

 Please be aware that application deadlines are usually a year or more in advance of the funding period.
 Especially for research funding, many of them are in the fall for money disbursed the following fall.
 It is best to spend six months or more researching, writing, and reviewing your proposal.
 For example, if you seek funding for a sabbatical that starts in September 2015 or January 2016, then you will probably need to apply by October 2014 and should start working on your proposal in March 2014.

 Starting to write six months before the deadline may be a challenge, but doing so allows you to refine and to reformulate your proposal in light of your developing agenda and the interests of your potential funders.
-The Associate Director of Foundation, Corporate and Government Relations and the Associate Provost encourage you to contact them at the very beginning of your grant-seeking process, so that they can help you to strategize and to find a full range of possible funders.
+The Associate Director of Foundation, Corporate and Government Relations and the Associate Provost for Faculty Development and Support encourage you to contact them at the very beginning of your grant-seeking process, so that they can help you to strategize and to find a full range of possible funders.